-The Merrimac Water Department Pump Station was established in 1973 at which time one well was installed on Bear Hill Road and a 460,000-gallon water storage tank was constructed also.
+The Merrimac Water Department Pump Station was established in 1973 at which time six wells were installed on Bear Hill Road and a 460,000-gallon water storage tank was constructed also.
 The Water Plant on Wallace Way was built in 1991.
 Since then, numerous upgrades have been completed.

-2021 Accomplishments
+2022 Accomplishments

 We are continuing with our water meter replacement program to ensure both accurate readings and safe water along with a method to reduce the man hours it takes to obtain quarterly readings.
-The Olde Glory Road subdivision was completed with 10 units.
-Leak Detection company Hydro Tech came in June and performed leak detection surveys to help identify unaccounted for water.
+The Crossing Way subdivision has been ongoing since last year and is nearing completion.
+Leak Detection company Hydro Tech came in March and performed leak detection surveys to help identify unaccounted for water.
 Underwater solutions came in and performed a Sanitary and Security survey for the Water Tanks.
-Bear Hill was wired for cable to increase communications via cable to improve software usability.
-We continue to perform leak detection and look for new water sources.
-This will lower our unaccounted-for water, improve efficiency of existing supply, and examine current capacity of existing wells.
 Working with DEP for an increase water pumping capacity that was originally set in 1974.
 Also working with DEP for permits to start replacing our 40+ year old wells at the Bear Hill location that would increase them from 8" to 12" wells.
-Upcoming projects include the water main upgrade from a 6" to 12" on East Main Street in coordination with the developer for the new development called Merrimac Crossing.
+We completed the water main upgrade from a 6" to 12" on East Main Street in coordination with the developer for the new development at Crossing Way.
 This will increase fire flow protection and water quality for all to the east of Wallace Way.
-Also notable is the Bear Hill Water Main upgrade that was just awarded and funds from the ARPA grant will be used.
-This project will upgrade the water main from Sargent Farm to Abbey Road from a 6" main to a 12" main.
+We also completed the Bear Hill Water Main upgrade in August from the ARPA grant funds.
+This project upgraded the water main from Sargent Farm to Abbey Road from a 6" main to a 12" main.
+We completed a hydrant inventory and have a plan to put funds aside to start replacing/rehabbing aging hydrants.